sheygs/cipher/lessons/lesson_82.md

-Step 82
+### Lesson 82

-Modify your comment into Append any non-letter character to the message.
+Modify your comment into `Append any non-letter character to the message`.